WFP-VAM/modape/docs/index.md

 The resulting smoothed raster files have the same naming as the input files, and will be saved to disk in a subfolder corresponding to the smoothing method applied, in the target directory (default is current working directory).

-Additionaly, a config.txt file os saved to disk with the smoothing parameters.
+Additionally, a config.txt file is saved to disk with the smoothing parameters.

 If s-optimization is selected, the resulting s-grid is also saved to disk.